Setricmuholo/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python - Object-relational mapping

-On this project, I learnt about how object-relational mapping is used for database scripting.
+In this project, I learned about how object-relational mapping is used for database scripting.
 I became familiar with using MySQLdb and SQLAlchemy to query, create, edit, and delete tables in MySQL.